martinaandreaseveso/shape_motion_3Dobject_similarity_2/README.md

 Wang, Yamin, et al. “Discriminability effect on Garner interference: evidence from recognition of facial identity and expression.”
 Frontiers in Psychology 4 (2013): 943.

 Li, A. Y., Liang, J. C., Lee, A. C., & Barense, M. D. (2020).
 The validated circular shape space: Quantifying the visual similarity of shape.
 Journal of Experimental Psychology: General, 149(5), 949.

+**License**
+a.
+Code (analysis scripts, stimuli generation): MIT License
+b.
+All other materials (data, stimuli, experimental design): CC BY 4.0

+All stimuli were created by the author (Seveso, M., A.).
+Data has been anonymised and contains no personal information.